 PoC: What, why, and how?

-Whether you are helping your organisation choose a vendor or a solution in the realm of digital, a proof of concept may be an invaluable tool.
+Whether you are helping your organization choose a vendor or a solution in the realm of digital, a proof of concept may be an invaluable tool.
 Let us discover why it can benefit you, your team, your stakeholders, and ultimately your customers.

 A “proof of concept,” or PoC, is a demonstration of the practical feasibility of an idea or theory.
 A PoC is usually small and limited in scope and timeframe (from two days to two weeks), as it is not meant to be a complete, finished product.

-A demo can be a useful introduction, but how does the given solution harmonise with your specific needs and framework?
+A demo can be a useful introduction, but how does the given solution harmonize with your specific needs and framework?
 A demo can work flawlessly, but is designed specifically in a controlled environment for a presentation that is supposed to impress you.
 The solution has not been battle-tested for real-world deployment, as CMSWire says.

 A PoC, on the other hand, lets you dig deep and get a real sense of the implementation, what resources are really required, what you can actually build and do with the solution, and how the solution works for your team in a realistic setup.